This post contains affiliate links. For more information, click here.

 My eyes welled up as I pushed the needle through the red fabric.
-I was replacing a button on a cape I’d found in one of my mother’s closets, and imagined her sewing it on when she first made the garment.
-It’s not something I have occasion to wear often, but I thought it would make for a fun frolic during Hallowe’en in Baltimore.
+I was replacing a button on a cape I’d found in one of my late mother’s closets.
+As I mended, I imagined her sewing it on when she first made the garment.
+It’s not something I have occasion to wear often.
+But I thought it would make for a fun frolic during Halloween in Baltimore.

 Westminster Hall is a Gothic Revival former church built in 1852 above a Burying Ground.
-To avoid disturbing the graves, it was set upon brick piers, thus creating catacombs.
+To avoid disturbing the graves, the builders set it upon brick piers, thus creating catacombs.
 Its annual “Halloween Affair” offers brief tours of the church and cemetery and dramatic presentations among the graves.

-My companion and I passed through the iron gate and strolled into the Hall, pausing a few moments to listen as “Count Dracula” played the colossal restored Johnson and Son 1882 pipe organ.
+My companion and I passed through the iron gate and strolled into the Hall.
+We paused for a few moments to listen as “Count Dracula” played the colossal restored Johnson and Son 1882 pipe organ.

 Then we stepped back out into the twilight and on to the graveyard.
 It is the final resting place of many of Baltimore’s most prominent 18th- and 19th-century residents, including several American Revolution and War of 1812 veterans.
-But it is best known for hosting the grave of Boston-born Edgar Allan Poe, who died in Baltimore of unknown causes in 1849 at the age of 40.
+But it is best known for hosting the grave of Boston-born Edgar Allan Poe.
+The writer died in Baltimore of unknown causes in 1849 at the age of 40.

 From Poe’s monument we headed under the church and into the creepy catacombs, strolling among the grave markers along the dirt pathways under the low ceiling.